amanxo999/Java-internship-major-project-/README.md

 # minor-project
-This is a Bank Management System
+This is a Bank Account Management System minor project.